 UBUD: A DIFFERENT SIDE OF BALI

-Ogoh Ogoh Monsters
+Ogoh Ogoh Monsters Indonesia

-Reading the almost monthly exposés of how Bali, “Paradise Island”, isn’t paradise at all, it’s easy to write off the entire island.
-Most, however, are talking about Kuta, once a village with a surf beach on the post-hippie Asia trail, today a destination for mass-market package tourism and everything that comes with it.
+Reading the almost monthly exposes of how Bali, “Paradise Island”, is no longer paradise at all, it is easy to write off the entire island.
+Most of the criticism, however, focuses on Kuta, once a quiet village with a surf beach on the post-hippie Asia trail, today a destination for mass-market package tourism and everything that comes with it.
+Bali still has unspoilt beaches and quiet corners, and one of the best routes to another side of the island runs inland, away from the coast, into the rice fields, the temples, the art galleries and the traditional villages in and around Ubud.

 Preparing for Royal Cremation